Showing posts with label Mansion. Show all posts

 NOTES BY MR ARTHUR DOWLING.

 At the monthly mooting of the Australian Historical Society, held at the Royal Society's House, Elizabeth-street, on Tuesday evening.
-Mr. Arthur Dowling read an interesting paper in which he traced the history of many not-able buildings and proporties at Potts Point and Darling Point, associated with the names
+Mr. Arthur Dowling read an interesting paper in which he traced the history of many not-able buildings & proprties at Potts Pt & Darling Pt, associated with the names of men who have long since passed-away.

-Mr. J. H. Maiden presided, and there was a
+Mr. J. H. Maiden presided, and there was a large attendance.

-Mr. Dowling commenced with a reference to "Craigend," fronting Upper William-street South, now Woolcott-street, built by Sir Thomas Mitchell, Surveyor-Goneral, on a Crown grant, dated October, 1831.
-In time it wns converted into a hospital, and subsequent-ly into a boarding-house.
-"Goderich Lodge," near tho Windmill-Hotel, in Victoria-street, was built and occupied by Mr. T. M'Quoid, sheriff in the thirties and forties.
-Dr. Wil-liam Grant Broughton (Bishop of Sydney) at one timo was a tenant at the Lodge.
-The "Roslyn Hall" property fronted Macleay street.
-The house was a large well-bullt man-sion with a spiral iron stall case to tho uppor storey, and was built' on land having an area of nine acres.
-"Barncleuth" (now called "Kin-nell"), adjoining "Roslyn Hall," was occupied by Mr. John Brown, wlno and spirit merchant, and afterwards by Mr. Henry Moore, agent for tho P. and O. Company.
+Mr. Dowling commenced with a reference to "Craigend," fronting Upper William St Sth, now Woolcott St, built by Sir Thomas Mitchell, Surveyor-Goneral, on a Crown grant, dated October, 1831.
+In time it wns converted into a hospital, & subsequently into a boarding house.
+"Goderich Lodge," near the Windmill-Hotel, in Victoria St, was built and occupied by Mr. T. M'Quoid, sheriff in the 1830's & 1840's.
+Dr William Grant Broughton (Bishop of Sydney) at one timo was a tenant at the Lodge.
+The "Roslyn Hall" property fronted Macleay St. The house was a large well built mansion with a spiral iron stair case to the upper storey, & was built on land having an area of 9 acres.
+"Barncleuth" (now called "Kin-nell"), adjoining "Roslyn Hall," was occupied by Mr. John Brown, who was a spirit merchant, & afterwards by Mr. Henry Moore, agent for tho P &O Company.
 "Greenknowe" was, built on a portion of the Macleay grant, by Mr. John Gilchrist, in 1846.
 The Macleay pro-perty had an area of 54 acres, and was grant-ed to Mr. Alex.
-McLeay, by Governor Darling, in 1828 "for the purpose of erecting a family house and cultivating a garden."
-It took in all Elizabeth Bay and tho western frontage of Rushcutter Bay, as far as the eastern boun-dary of "Roslyn Hall."
-A large portion of land at and near the extreme Potts Point, 11 acres in extent, was originally granted to Judge Advocate John Wylde, on November 1, 1822.
-Mr. Wylde delayed the fulfilment of the condition of tho grant for Governor Dar-ling, in a despatch dated March 2G, 182S, wrote: "The allotment bearing Judge Wylde's name was granted to that gentleman by Gov-ernor Macquane several years since, and still remains unimproved. .
-I propose writing to inform tho Judge that it will be resumed by the Government unless the conditions of the grant are speedily fulfilled."
-However, Judge Wylde ultimately fulfilled the conditions, for he subsequently conveyed 61/2 acres of the grant to Mr. J. H. Potts, one of tho early officers of tho Bank of New South Wales, first established In 1817.
-The Point Is named after Mr. Potts; and Wylde-street, running botween Macleay-street and the Point is evi-dently named aftor the Judge.
+Macleay, by Governor Darling, in 1828 "for the purpose of erecting a family house & cultivating a garden."
+It took in all Elizabeth Bay & the western frontage of Rushcutter Bay, as far as the eastern boundary of "Roslyn Hall."
+A large portion of land at & near the extreme Potts Point, 11 acres in extent, was originally granted to Judge Advocate John Wylde, on November 1, 1822.
+Mr. Wylde delayed the fulfilment of the condition of the grant for Governor Darling, in a despatch dated March 20, 1829, wrote: "The allotment bearing Judge Wylde's name was granted to that gentleman by Governor Macquane several years since, & still remains unimproved.
+I propose writing to inform the Judge that it will be resumed by the Government unless the conditions of the grant are speedily fulfilled."
+However, Judge Wylde ultimately fulfilled the conditions, for he subsequently conveyed 61/2 acres of the grant to Mr. J. H. Potts, one of tho early officers of tho Bank of NSW, first established In 1817.
+The Point Is named after Mr. Potts; & Wylde St, running botween Macleay St & the Point is evidently named aftor the Judge.
 "Grantham Ville" was built on the remaining 4½ acres of Judge Wylde's grant.
-The land had previously passed into the possession of Mr. Caleb Wil-son, father of Felix Wilson, a defendant in the celebrated Newtown ejectment writ of "Devine v Wilson."
-He built the first house on the property, and called It "Caleb Castle,'' and by reason of its turrets it was also known as the "Pepper-box."
-Afterwards it was called Grantham Ville, and became tho pro-perty of Mr. F. Parbury.
-It then passed into the hands of the late Mr. Henry Dangar, and is now owned by his son, Mr. H. C. Dangar, who almost wholly rebuilt it in 1870, and changed the name to "Grantham."
-Imme-diately opposite "Grantham Ville" was "Cla-rens," purchased in 1847 by Mr. Geo.
-R. Grif-fiths, father of Mr. F.C.
+The land had previously passed into the possession of Mr. Caleb Wilson, father of Felix Wilson, a defendant in the celebrated Newtown ejectment writ of "Devine v Wilson."
+He built the first house on the property, & called It "Caleb Castle,'' & by reason of its turrets it was also known as the "Pepper-box."
+Afterwards it was called Grantham Ville, & became tho property of Mr. F. Parbury.
+It then passed into the hands of the late Mr. Henry Dangar, & is now owned by his son, Mr. H. C. Dangar, who almost wholly rebuilt it in 1870, & changed the name to "Grantham."
+Immediately opposite "Grantham Ville" was "Cla-rens," purchased in 1847 by Mr. Geo.
+R. Griffiths, father of Mr F.C.
 Griffiths, who came out to Sydney as general manager of the Bank of Australasia.
-Later the property was occu-pied by Sir James Martin, and is now, under the name of "Wilga," owned and occupied by Dr. Faithfull.
-"Rockwell," now known as "Allanthus College," and "Tarmons," the residence of Sir Maurice O'Connell, and after-wards of Sir Charles Nicholson, were built; on land granted in 1831 to Mr. John Busby, of'the
+Later the property was occupied by Sir James Martin, & is now, under the name of "Wilga," owned & occupied by Dr. Faithfull.
+"Rockwall," now known as "Allanthus College," & "Tarmons," the residence of Sir Maurice O'Connell, & afterwards of Sir Charles Nicholson, were built; on land granted in 1831 to Mr. John Busby, of'the early Sydney water supply fame.
+"Tarmons" has been absorbed in the building known as St. Vincent's Convent.
+Next to this was a grant dated October 19, 1831, to Mr. A. B. Spark of 9 acres 3 roods 33 perches, on which "Tusculum" was built.
+This property was afterwards in the occupation of Dr. W. G. Broughton, the first Bishop of Sydney.
+Sub-sequently Mr. William Long, the father-in-law of Sir James Martin, became the owner, & lived there until his death.
+It is now being subdivided.
+Mr. Justice Stephen, who was tho first pulsne Judge of the State after the Charter of Justice, & the father of the late Sir Alfred Stephen, built "Orwell" upon a grant of 11 acres 37 perches, dated October 19, 1831.
+"Orwell"'subsequently fell Into tho hands of Sir William Manning.
+'The property has been subivided, but the original house still exists.

-On tho east sido of Darling Point-road, in the vicinity of what was known as Mrs. Dar-ling's Point (named after tho wlfo of tho Go-vernor), lay the grant of 8 ncres made by the Crown to Mr. Thomas Holt in November, 1833.
-"Canonbury," tho residence of - Mr. Harry Rickards, stands upon a part of tho Holt grant.
-At the gate leading to "Carthona" was a cot tage, in which Sir (then Mr.) Daniel Cooper lived.
+"Canonbury," the residence of Mr. Harry Rickards, stands upon a part of the Holt grant.
+At the gate leading to "Carthona" was a cottage, in which Sir (then Mr.) Daniel Cooper lived.
 "The Willows" was bullt on a grant (November 28, 1833) to Mr. Jamos Holt.
-'When Mr. Mitchell purchased tho bush land be-tween Daniel Cooper's cottage and Mt.
-Ade-laide he also purchased ,"The Willows," and made one property, known as "Etham."
-"Etham House," whoro Sir Matthew Harris now resides, was built by Mr. Mitchell on tho edge of the slope fronting Double or "Keltie" Bay, and behind where "The Willows" origin-ally stood.
-Next to "The' Etham" Estate was "Mount Adelaide" Tho house was originally a large, comfortable cottage, known as "Derby Lodge," built by Mr. W. M. Lewis, Colonial Architect in 1848.
-It was subsequently pur-chased by Mr. Henry Mort, youngest brother to Mr. T. S. Mort.
-"St. Mark's" Cottage was built by a well-known solicitor named Calla-ghan, who died some 60 years ago.
-It lu sup-posed to bo tho first dwelling built on Dar-ling Point, and is now occupied by Mr. E. M. Paul, Consul for Russia.
-To the oast, and ad Joining tho Double Bay portion of "Green-oaks," was situated "Brooksby," built by Mr. Cooper Turner on portion of Elizabeth Pike's grant.
+'When Mr. Mitchell purchased the bush land between Daniel Cooper's cottage & Mt.
+Adelaide he also purchased ,"The Willows," & made one property, known as "Etham."
+"Etham House," where Sir Matthew Harris now resides, was built by Mr. Mitchell on the edge of the slope fronting Double or "Keltie" Bay, and behind where "The Willows" originally stood.
+Next to "The Etham" Estate was "Mount Adelaide" The house was originally a large, comfortable cottage, known as "Derby Lodge," built by Mr. W. M. Lewis, Colonial Architect in 1848.
+It was subsequently purchased by Mr. Henry Mort, youngest brother to Mr. T. S. Mort.
+"St. Mark's Cottage was built by a well known solicitor named Callaghan, who died some 60 years ago.
+It was supposed to be the first dwelling built on Darling Pt, & is now occupied by Mr. E. M. Paul, Consul for Russia.
+To the past, & adjoining the Double Bay portion of "Green-oaks," was situated "Brooksby," built by Mr. Cooper Turner on portion of Elizabeth Pike's grant.
 It Is now the residence of M. Pinard, the Consul for France.
-Adjoining "St. Mark's Cottage" came the entrance lodge to "Green-oaks," and then St. Mark's Church and St. Mark's-crescent.
+Adjoining "St. Mark's Cottage" came the entrance lodge to "Green-oaks," and then St. Mark's Church and St. Mark's Cres.
 The church was opened for service in 1847, with the Rev. Thomas Cusack Russell, B.A., In charge.
-The church and St. Mark's-crescent are built on a portion of T. W. Smith's grant, dated April 8.
+The church & St. Mark's Cres are built on a portion of T. W. Smith's grant, dated April 8.
 1835, of 14 acres 2 roods.
-In tho early fifties-and, in deod, at a much lator date-there woro very few well-known families living In the neigh-bourhood, and they were almost all wor
+In tho early 1850's &, indeed, at a much lator date there were very few well known families living In the neighbourhood, & they were almost all worshippers at St. Mark's.
+Up a right-of-way from tho "Greenoaks" prĂvate road into the Glenrock property is a house claimed to be the oldest on Darling Pt, is called the "Octagon," by reason of the shape of the main portion of it.
+It was originally a guard house, & was purchased by Mr. Henry Gilbert Smith.
+It was added to, & subsequently came Into tho possession of Professor Liversidge, the present occupant.
+Land in the early 1850's at Darling Pt was thought of no value.
+It was stated that the Hon.
+George Thornton, who lived at "Longwood," adjoining Mr. Hordern's property, & now owned by Mr. Tillock, purchased the bulk of the land surrounding his property for £80, and "on being told that it was too far from town, & of no prospective value, resold It for £100.
+Darling Pt was at night a dark, dismal place, without gas & other modern conveniences, & for the safety of travellers, who at night generally carried lanterns, It was like the Sth Hd Rd, patrollod by a body of mounted police.

-At the conclusion of the address Mr. Dowl-ing was accorded a vote of thanks.
+At the conclusion of the address Mr. Dowling was accorded a vote of thanks.

 Friday, September 14, 2018